particle-iot/docs/src/content/reference/device-os/firmware.md

 ## Language Syntax

 Particle devices are programmed in C/C++.
-While the Arduino compatibility features are available as described below, you can also write programs in plain C or C++, specically gcc C++11.
+While the Arduino compatibility features are available as described below, you can also write programs in plain C or C++, specifically gcc C++11.

 The following documentation is based on the Arduino reference which can be found [here.](http://www.arduino.cc/en/Reference/HomePage)